helper-uttam/how-to-dok/README.md

 #### What should the outcome or products of this project be?

 Ideally what we are looking for is documentation, best practices, example resources (code, k8s resource definitions), tutorials on how to achieve running a cloud-native data workflow on Kubernetes.
-Together this should provide and overview of how to run cloud-native data workflows on Kubernetes.
+Together this should provide an overview of how to run cloud-native data workflows on Kubernetes.

 ### Knowledge needed